WHAT IS THE SCREENWRITERS COLONY?

-For the EPISODIC COMEDY COLONY, our call for nominations will begin in January with a final deadline of March 1.
-Selected writers will be announced on April 20.
-As with the OCTOBER COLONY, selections are made on a rolling basis, so early submissions are highly recommended.
+For the EPISODIC COMEDY COLONY, our call for nominations will begin in early February with a final deadline of March 2.
+As with the OCTOBER COLONY, selections are made on a rolling basis, so early submissions are recommended.

 GENERAL APPLICATION INFORMATION AND SUBMISSION GUIDELINES:

-Emerging writers should be early enough in their career that the Colony will have a meaningful impact on their creative and professional growth, but not so early that they haven’t established some kind of track record as a writer.
-In other words, a writer who’s already had three features produced is probably too far along, while a writer who hasn’t begun to establish him/herself (with well-received festival work, legitimate representation, some kind of paid writing work, or the like) is probably not far along enough.
+Emerging writers should be early enough in their career that the Colony will have a meaningful impact on their creative and professional growth, but not so early that they haven’t established the proven ability to build an audience.
+In other words, a writer who’s already had three features produced is probably too far along, while a writer who hasn’t yet established her/himself (with well-received festival work, legitimate representation, paid writing work, or the like) is probably not far along enough.

 Writers must be able to spend the entire duration of the program on Nantucket.
 The seclusion and intimacy of participating in the full Colony program is vital to the experience.